 Here are 15 steps to follow, so that if a severe storm is threatening your homestead, you will be as ready as you can be.

 1. Create an emergency kit for your family.
 This kit will work for a variety of disasters and should include first-aid supplies, medicines, emergency contact phone numbers and important documents.
 Store this kit in a safe, dry place along with your emergency food and water supply.
-Here are two sites to help you get started: Ready.gov and RedCross.org.
+This site will help you get started: RedCross.org.

 2. Educate yourself on your community’s emergency plans, including hurricane evacuation routes and safe shelters.
 Find out if your community provides any resources that will help protect your private property.

 3. Create an emergency escape route for your family.
 Be sure to establish a meeting point in case someone in your family is not home during an evacuation.

 4. Maintain your landscape so that tree limbs and branches are less likely to become projectiles during heavy winds.

 5. Inspect and regularly maintain your gutter system, keeping gutters and downspouts free of leaves and other debris.

 6. Protect windows and glass doors with plywood.
 Reinforce entry, garage and outbuilding doors.